 We would also expect another step up in terms of sound quality.
-The AirPods Pro, while still a cut above your average in-ear, is bettered for sound by the Sony WF-1000XM3, which are a little more dynamic and attacking overall.
+The AirPods Pro, while still a cut above your average in-ear headphones, are bettered for sound by the Sony WF-1000XM3 and Sony WF-1000XM4, both of which are a little more dynamic and attacking overall.

 Will they be called AirPods Pro 2?

-If Jon Prosser's May 2020 tweets are to be believed, we already know the name of Apple's rumoured over-ear headphones: AirPods Studio.
+After all, it stuck with AirPods for its first over-ear headphones, the AirPods Max.
 Names such as 'SoundPods' and 'AudioPods' have also cropped up online, but the consensus seems to be that 'AirPods' is the chosen branding for all Apple headphones, and the suffix (i.e. Pro 2) will define the rest.

-Reliable leaker Jon Prosser advises readers to think of 'Pod' as Apple-speak for 'music', which makes sense when you consider products such as the Apple HomePod and new Homepod mini wireless speakers – sort of.
-For now, the smart money is on 'AirPods Pro 2'.
+Reliable leaker Jon Prosser advises readers to think of 'Pod' as Apple-speak for 'music', which makes sense when you consider products such as the Apple HomePod and Homepod mini wireless speakers.
+The iPod might be dead, but the 'Pod name live on.

 AirPods Pro 2 vs AirPods Pro